 At the start of your relationship you were probably terrific listeners.
 You did not know your partner and so you hung onto every word.
 You were constantly gathering new and interesting information.
 Now you know each other pretty well and perhaps you’ve even listened to that one story at least ten times.
 Somewhere along the line couples forget to listen to each other

 Resolve to become a better listener in this new year.
 Adopt an attitude of curiosity.
 Listen to understand and not to react.

 What is good listening?
 Practice eye contact (maybe physical contact too) and make sure that distractions are silenced.
 If you have found yourselves drifting quite a bit, start with scheduling time to just listen.
 Set aside time on the couch (tv off, phones away) where the two of you can just talk.

 Our relationship experts have great tips on keeping the conversation going.
 What are some of my favorites?
 Before you respond to your partner try asking “is there more?”
 Another tip is to summarize what your partner just told you as you heard it and check in; “did I understand that right?”

-Date nights might pose a special challenge in the time of COVID restrictions but there are still plenty of ways to create memories together.
+Date nights might pose a special challenge sometimes but there are still plenty of ways to create memories together.
 Order takeout, spread a blanket on the floor, and have a picnic in.
 Go for a drive and check out holiday decorations (when the weather is nice, get some landscaping inspiration.)